park-bench/torwatchdog/README.md

     this file to enter the Tor URL you want to monitor.
 Other settings can also be modified.
 7. Use `chmod` to clear the _other user_ permissions bits of `watchman.conf`.
 Namely, remove read, write, and execute permissions for _other_.
-8. To ease system maintenance, add `torwatchdog` as a supplimental group to administrative users.
+8. To ease system maintenance, add `torwatchdog` as a supplemental group to administrative users.
 Doing this will allow these users to view torwatchdog log files.
 9. Restart the daemon with `systemctl restart torwatchdog`.
 If the configuration file is valid, named correctly, and has the correct file permissions, the service will start